 Learn more about: Drafting a Will: Estate Planning for Small Business Owners

 As you follow the path to entrepreneurship, you might encounter situations where you could use a little guidance from a professional.
-If you need to find a lawyer or need any other legal help, visit www.rocketlawyer.com.
+Work with a SCORE mentor who can lead you in the right direction.